-The Company began drilling select targets in April of 2022, and by the end of the year had completed over 11,000 metres of drilling, yielding excellent results which were in line with nearby projects and established deposits.
+The Company began drilling select targets in April of 2022, and to date has completed over 70,000 metres of drilling, yielding excellent results which were in line with nearby projects and established deposits.

-Drilling continued into 2023 with up to seven drill rigs turning, nearly 4,000 metres per month, at the Bandeira and Galvani targets.
-At Bandeira, the exploration team recently discovered multiple thicker and higher-grade intercepts extending several well-mineralized lithium-bearing pegmatite veins to over 400 metres down dip, the highest encountered at Bandeira to date.
+Drilling continued into 2023 with up to eight drill rigs turning, nearly 7,000 metres per month, at the Bandeira and Galvani targets.
+At Bandeira, the exploration team recently discovered multiple thicker and highergrade intercepts extending several well-mineralized lithium-bearing pegmatite veins to over 700 metres down dip, the highest encountered at Bandeira to date.
 The Company has identified at least twelve different NE-SW trending lithium-bearing LCT pegmatites.
-These mineralized bodies range from 1 to 17 metres in width and can be traced over a 1 km strike length.
-The average depth of the mineralized zones intersected to date is approximately 150 metres, however the Company has intersected strong lithium grades and thicknesses up to 400 metres down dip.
+These mineralized bodies range from 1 to 24 metres in width and can be traced over a 1 km strike length.
+The average depth of the mineralized zones intersected to date is approximately 200 metres, however the Company has intersected strong lithium grades and thicknesses up to 700 metres down dip.
 The style of mineralization found to date, characterized by several staked pegmatite vein sets, is consistent with other nearby lithium deposits.